msattari90/2DShapeGNN/README.md

 ## Customization and Experimentation

-This project is designed to be flexible, allowing you to experiment with different configurations.
+This project is designed to be flexible, allowing you to experiment with different configurations:

-### Custom Data Generation
-- Modify the `SyntheticDataGenerationScript.py` to generate additional or more complex shapes.
-- You can change the shapes in the dataset or even add new ones (e.g., polygons, stars).
+**Custom Data Generation**: Modify the `SyntheticDataGenerationScript.py` to generate additional or more complex shapes.
+You can change the shapes in the dataset or even add new ones (e.g., polygons, stars).

-### Model Configuration
-- You can experiment with different GNN layers, such as replacing `GCNConv` with `GATConv` (Graph Attention Network) or `SAGEConv` (GraphSAGE).
-- Experiment with different architectures by modifying the number of layers, hidden dimensions, or adding residual connections.
+**Model Configuration**: You can experiment with different GNN layers, such as replacing `GCNConv` with `GATConv` (Graph Attention Network) or `SAGEConv` (GraphSAGE).
+Experiment with different architectures by modifying the number of layers, hidden dimensions, or adding residual connections.

-### Hyperparameter Tuning
-- Adjust the learning rate, batch size, weight decay, and other training parameters via the `config.json` file to improve the model’s performance.
+**Hyperparameter Tuning**: Adjust the learning rate, batch size, weight decay, and other training parameters via the `config.json` file to improve the model’s performance.

-### Additional Augmentation Techniques
-- Add more augmentation strategies, such as flipping, translation, or adding noise, to increase the robustness of the model.
+**Additional Augmentation Techniques**: Add more augmentation strategies, such as flipping, translation, or adding noise, to increase the robustness of the model.

 ### Scaling the Dataset
 - Increase the number of samples in `config.json` for a larger dataset, which will improve the model’s ability to generalize